AndreRudolph/impulsephp-doc/docs/views.md

       &lt;/impulse&gt;</code>
   </pre>

-Encapsulating the content in impulse tags is purely optional and the file extension is the same as it is in traditional Symfony applications: twig.html.
+The impulse tags are optional but are used for all examples here for sake of completeness.
+However, every template must not have more than one root tag.
+The file extension is the same as it is in traditional Symfony applications: twig.html.

 <h5><a id="load-views">Load views</a></h5>